Gsy00517/Trackers-for-VOT-toolkit/README.md

   connection = 'socket';
   ```

+#### After that, if the issue still exists, then the main reason could be the absent or the wrong version of vot.m in your tracker directory.
+In that case, you'd better move the vot.m in vot-toolkit/tracker/examples/matlab/ to the right place in the corresponding tracker directory.

 2. ### <u>Tracker execution interrupted: Did not receive response</u>

 #### If you have already passed the TraX support test but receive this ERROR: "Tracker execution interrupted: Did not receive response".
 This is mainly caused by tracker crash.
 You'd better check the generated log file for the tracker you want to run under the file vot-workspace/logs/tracker_name.